 Overtime calculation involves more than simply multiplying hours worked.
 Employers must incorporate all compensation elements, including bonuses, commissions, and other forms of payment when determining the base rate.
 This complexity often leads to unintentional violations that can result in significant financial penalties.

 Mandatory overtime regulations specify precise payment requirements for healthcare workers.
+In Alvarado v.
+Dart Container Corp. of California (2018) 4 Cal.5th 542, the California Supreme Court clarified that when employees earn flat-sum bonuses, overtime rates must be calculated using actual nonovertime hours worked during the pay period, ensuring workers receive proper compensation for all forms of remuneration.
 Employees are entitled to 1.5 times their regular rate for hours exceeding 8 daily or 40 weekly, with double time applied for hours beyond 12 in a single day or for the seventh consecutive workday.

 California’s overtime laws prioritize worker protection, ensuring employees receive fair compensation for extended work hours.